motion-open-source/awesome-rubymotion/README.md

 * [ParseModel](https://github.com/adelevie/ParseModel) - An Active Record pattern for your Parse models.
 * [Parsistence](https://github.com/infinitered/Parsistence) - A Parse.com wrapper similar to persistence.js.

+### Scheduling
+* [motion-launchpad](https://github.com/macfanatic/motion-launchpad) - A gem providing a DSL allowing you to schedule events on specific launches of your application.  'motion-takeoff' only supplies displaying an alert, this gem executes any code block.
+* [motion-takeoff](https://github.com/OTGApps/motion-takeoff) - A gem for scheduling stuff.
+You can use motion-takeoff to display messages at certain launch counts and schedule local notifications.

+### Software Design Patterns

+* [motion-pool](https://github.com/wooandoo/motion-pool) - A pool for RubyMotion.
+* [motion-state-machine](https://github.com/opyh/motion-state-machine) - A Grand Central-aware, simple syntax for state machines.
+* [motion-objection](https://github.com/atomicobject/motion-objection) - RubyMotion wrapper for Objection
+* [weak_attr_accessor](https://github.com/hboon/weak_attr_accessor) - Adds weak_attr_accessor that wraps objects with WeakRef, for RubyMotion

-### Database
+### Templates

+App project templates

-* [motion-firebase](https://github.com/colinta/motion-firebase) - A RubyMotion wrapper for the Firebase SDK.
+* [MotionTemplate](https://github.com/IconoclastLabs/MotionTemplate) - A clean RubyMotion project for quickly templating a styled application.
-* [yapper](https://github.com/kareemk/yapper) - ORM for YapDatabase which is schemaless, very fast (thanks to YapDatabase's architecture), has chainable criteria, one-many relationships, on-the-fly reindexing and is thread-safe.
-* [couchmotion](https://github.com/jannishuebl/couchmotion) - API for using Couchbase(CouchDB) a schemaless database with Rubymotion for Android and iOS
+* [promotion-template](https://github.com/jamonholmgren/promotion-template) - Utlize the bells and whistles of ProMotion to hit the ground running.
-* [motion-sqlite3](https://github.com/mattgreen/motion-sqlite3) - A minimal wrapper over the SQLite 3 C API for RubyMotion
+* [rubymotion_generators](https://github.com/andyw8/rubymotion_generators) - Provides boilerplate code templates for RubyMotion

+### Utility Bundles

 ## Apps